lapatinn/kirjainlaatikko/README.md

 Added necessary components for basic functionality of the website, such as templates folder, static folder and corresponding functions to app.py.

+20.03:

+Added ability to create movie reviews, along with the required database table.
+User id is now stored in session.
+Rearranged some elements on the front page.